Skip to content

 npx git-scenarios create mid-merge-conflict --run "lazygit"

-npx git-scenarios list
+npx git-scenarios list --kind operation

 # Describe a specific scenario's contracts